History of women in the United States: Pocahontas

 The American Indian woman has been seen as a symbolic paradox.
 Depending on the perspective, she has been viewed as either the "civilized princess" or the "destructive squaw".
 A highly favorable image has surrounded Pocahontas, the daughter of the Native American chief Powhatan in Virginia.
 John Smith himself said she saved him from being clubbed to death by her father in 1607, though there is some doubt as to whether this is what really happened.
 She was taken hostage by the colonists in 1612, when she was seventeen.
 She converted to Christianity and married planter John Rolfe in 1614.
 It was the first recorded interracial marriage in American history.
 This marriage brought a peace between the colonists and the Indians.
 She and Rolfe sailed to England in 1616, where she was presented at the court of King James I; she died soon after.
 Townsend argues that Pocahontas was not a powerful princess, but just one of many of the chief's daughters.
 She was assertive, youthful, and athletic; she returns Rolfe's love while also observing the Algonquin practice of constructing alliances through marriage, and she accepts Christianity as complementing her Algonquin religious worldview.
 Many leading families in Virginia to this day proudly claim her as an ancestor.
 Pocahontas quickly became part of early American folklore, reflecting myth, culture, romanticism, colonialism, and historical events as well as narratives of intermarriage, heroic women, and gender and sexuality as metaphors for national, religious, and racial differences.

+Eliza Pinckney

+Eliza Pinckney (née Elizabeth Lucas; December 28, 1722 – May 27, 1793) transformed agriculture in colonial South Carolina, where she developed indigo as one of its most important cash crops.
+Its cultivation and processing as dye produced one-third the total value of the colony's exports before the Revolutionary War.
+The manager of three plantations, Eliza Pinckney had a major influence on the colonial economy.